 Ceramic hobs are easy to clean, but also easy to scratch if you use the wrong pans.
 If you’ve recently installed a new ceramic hob, you’ll want to make sure you’re using the right pans so that you can keep it looking new and shiny.

-In this article, we’ll look at how to choose saucepans for ceramic hobs, and then recommend a few of the best products on the market.
+In this article, we’ll recommend a few of the best products on the market and also look at how to choose saucepans for ceramic hobs.

 Choosing Pans for Ceramic Hobs

 Here are some tips to help you choose the right type of pans for your ceramic hob.